vivshaw/zettel/pages/just-in-time manufacturing.md

+---
-tags:: engineering management, management, manufacturing, lean
+tags: engineering management, management, manufacturing, lean
+---

 - just-in-time (JIT) manufacturing tries to meet demand in the most efficient way possible, by:
 	- only manufacturing goods that have in fact been ordered